 To illustrate, we’ll take a closer look at how Sophia Amuroso, who founded Nasty Gal as a vintage fashion eBay store.
 She used a methodical and data-driven approach by tracking popular search terms to predict upcoming trends in the clothing industry.
 Based on her data analytics, she also noticed that clothes on humans sold better clothes on mannequins or on the back of a chair.
 When a product didn’t sell enough and received bad comments, she would change the model to see how conversions evolved.

-This experimental and data-driven approach helped her optimize her activation processes and led her to grow from an eBay store to a 100 billion dollar brand in just 5 years.
+This experimental and data-driven approach helped her optimize her activation processes and led her to grow from an eBay store to a 100 million dollar brand in just 5 years.

 Retaining customers has become a priority since acquiring new customers is much more expensive than keeping them, especially in today’s world, where advertising costs have increased drastically due to the fierce competition for online exposure.